Alfresco/alfresco-js-api/src/api-new/content-rest-api/docs/NodesApi.md

 * path
 * permissions

-  'relativePath': relativePath_example // string | A path relative to the **nodeId**.
+  'relativePath': relativePath_example //  | A path relative to the **nodeId**.
 If you set this, information is returned on the node resolved by this path.

-  'fields':  // Array<string> | A list of field names.
+  'fields':  //  | A list of field names.

 You can use this parameter to restrict the fields returned within a response if, for example, you want to save on overall bandwidth.